bemasher/rtlamr/README.md

 ### Messages
 Currently both SCM (Standard Consumption Message) and IDM (Interval Data Message) packets can be decoded but are mutually exclusive, you cannot receive both simultaneously.
 See [RTLAMR: Protocol](http://bemasher.github.io/rtlamr/protocol.html) for more details on packet structure.

+There's now experimental support for meters with R900 transmitters!

 ### Sensitivity
 Using a NooElec NESDR Nano R820T with the provided antenna, I can reliably receive standard consumption messages from ~300 different meters and intermittently from another ~600 meters.
 These figures are calculated from the number of messages received during a 25 minute window.
 Reliably in this case means receiving at least 10 of the expected 12 messages and intermittently means 3-9 messages.